-Derek and I work together and he is an absolute doll.
+Derek and I work together and he is an absolute doll (he also helped me find lots of fun things to do in Grand Rapids, Michigan!).
 He writes a blog called Could I have been..find out why he has that catchy title here and if you are into music check out his Music to Hump to on Wednesdays!

 Get to know the Park

-While not located very convenient to Bay Area visitors, Wawona is a great because it's home to the best collection of Giant Sequoias, the Mariposa Grove.
+While not located very conveniently to Bay Area visitors, Wawona is great because it's home to the best collection of Giant Sequoias, the Mariposa Grove.
 Alternatively, you can visit the more conveniently located Tuolumne Grove or Merced Grove to get your Giant Sequoia fix, which I highly recommend.

 Hetch Hetchy is the large and somewhat iconic reservoir where the Bay Area gets all of its drinking water.
-The resevoir and O'Shaugnessy Dam are actually quite a sight to see and if you are around in the spring, you'll be treated with two stunning waterfalls, Tueeulala and Wapama.
+The reservoir and O'Shaugnessy Dam are actually quite a sight to see and if you are around in the spring, you'll be treated to two stunning waterfalls, Tueeulala and Wapama.

 Camping vs. Backpacking vs. Lodging